- Prospective Students

 The program of Communication Disorders and Sciences at EIU is accredited in the area of speech-language pathology by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
 Upon completion of the master's degree and nine months of supervised professional experience, individuals are eligible for the Certificate of Clinical Competence required for practice in most work settings.
 The program was first accredited by ASHA in 1970 and has remained continuously accredited since that time.
-The most recent reaccreditation visit was in 2009 and the program was re-accredited until 2016.
+The most recent reaccreditation visit was in 2016.
 Program strengths identified included the following:

 Visit the ASHA web site at http://www.asha.org/.

-The program has over 30 years of history in meeting the Illinois State Board of Education requirements for the Special Type 10 Speech-Language Impaired Certificate.
+The program meets requirements of the Illinois State Board of Education for the Special Type 10 Speech-Language Impaired Certificate.
 In 2001, the department modified its professional preparation to meet Type 73 teacher certification requirements.
 This certificate is required for practice in Illinois schools.

 The program also meets the Illinois Department of Professional Regulation requirements for the Speech-Language Pathologist License required for practice in Illinois.